 Table of Contents Contents

-What are Bonds and how do they Work?
+What are Bonds and How Do They Work?

 Since bonds are essentially a loan instead of buying into shares, the company's profit margin doesn’t affect your return.
-You are lending the company money that they pay back with interest ensuring some return on your investment.
+You are lending the company money that they pay back with interest, ensuring some return on your investment.
 Essentially, bonds are a way for companies to raise funds.

-Since bonds have less risk factors with return than stocks you may be wondering why some still choose to invest in stocks?
+Since bonds have fewer risk factors with return than stocks, you may be wondering why some still choose to invest in stocks.
 Well, that is because there is potential for a much higher return with stocks.
-Also, with stocks you own shares in the company so you can have some input as a shareholder.
-Most investors will invest in stocks as well as bonds.
-Since bonds are less risky, they are a good investment for diversity.
-They are also a great way to earn some passive income. .
+Also, with stocks, you own shares in the company, so you can have some input as a shareholder.

 What Kind of Bonds Can You Purchase in Canada?